knavillus1/respect/README.md

 There is also a “ReSpecT Master” instruction set that helps an agent route to the correct mode, including a `FULL AUTO` path that chains modes automatically.

+## License and Attribution

+This project is licensed under the Apache License 2.0.
+To preserve attribution in derivatives, please:

+- Include the top-level `LICENSE` and `NOTICE` files in any source or binary redistribution.
+- Keep attribution notices intact and add a note to modified files indicating changes (Apache-2.0 §4(b)).
+- If you distribute a UI or documentation, surface attributions where third‑party notices normally appear (Apache-2.0 §4(d)).

+SPDX header for source files:

+// SPDX-License-Identifier: Apache-2.0

 ## Support and Contributions
 This project was developed rapidly as a proof-of-prinicple and the python implementation leaned on LLM generation heavily.
 It's messy.
 If this concept proves worthwile, I'd consider a rewrite.
 ## Reference